Johnson County Domestic Battery Attorney

 Very few crimes can destroy a reputation as quickly as a domestic violence charge.
 Oftentimes, people are found guilty by their community without ever getting a chance to tell their side of the story.
 In these cases, it is important to hire an attorney who believes in you.
 Jerry Merrill will stand in your corner and fight for your rights, using all legal means to defend your interests in a domestic battery case.

-Schedule a Free Consultation Today With an Experienced Johnson County Domestic Violence Attorney
+Begin Your Fight Today With an Experienced Johnson County Domestic Battery Attorney

 If you were accused of domestic battery or criminal restraint, you need an experienced attorney on your side who will fight for your rights.
 Domestic violence convictions can lead to criminal charges and other civil penalties.
 It is imperative that you act as quickly as possible after the alleged incident.